pme1123/PyRoots/README.md

 - A camera that can produce images of at least 300 PPI.
 Smartphones work in a pinch if you have an adapter and a camera app that gives you a lot of manual control.
 I used an older [spot](http://www.spotimaging.com/cameras/).
 - Lots of storage space

+For roots, you'll need:

+- Clear, non-distorting glass or plastic trays
+- A color scanner that can produce images of at least 300 PPI

 The included 'rapid' hyphae extraction method uses aniline blue, which doesn't require fluorescence.

 ## Overview